Solitary pulmonary nodule

-A solitary pulmonary nodule is a round or oval spot (lesion) in the lungs that is seen with a chest x-ray or CT scan.
+A solitary pulmonary nodule is a round or oval spot (lesion) in the lung that is seen with a

 The nodule is small, has a smooth border, and has a solid and even appearance on an x-ray or CT scan

 You are young and do not smoke

 Your doctor may then choose to monitor the nodule over time by repeating a series of x-rays or CT scans.

 Your doctor may choose to biopsy the nodule to rule out cancer if: